JackAdams/meteor-editable-text-wysiwyg/README.md

 WYSIWYG extension for babrahams:editable-text package
 -----------------------------------------------------

 This package provides a the common code for adding a wysiwyg widget to babarahams:editable-text.
+By itself it has no effect.

 Example app: [http://editable-text.meteor.com](http://editable-text.meteor.com)